Raiondesu/vuse-rx/docs/guide/index.md

 ## Why?

-Widespread approach to using RxJS in Vue 3 (or even Vue 2) boils down to throwing away Vue's features where RxJS is used and replacing them with either native DOM API calls (using `fromEvent` and `addEventListener`) on direct html element refs, or creating simple subjects which are updated on specific occasions.
+A widespread approach to using RxJS in Vue 3 (or even Vue 2) often boils down to throwing away Vue's features where RxJS is used and replacing them with either native DOM API calls (using `fromEvent` and `addEventListener`) on direct html element refs, or creating simple subjects which are updated on specific occasions.